Is 3 Days in Chiang Mai Enough?

 Use the Grab App

-If you’d prefer to not ride a scooter, the Grab app is the best way, by far, to get around Chiang Mai.
-It’s basically Southeast Asia’s Uber, and you can order taxis, taxi bikes, and food.
-To get from one side of the city to the other with a Grab bike only costs around $3 (€2.80)!
+If riding a scooter isn’t for you, the Grab app is by far the best way to get around Chiang Mai.
+Think of it as Southeast Asia’s Uber, you can order taxis, taxi bikes, and even food.
+Getting from one side of the city to the other on a Grab bike costs around $3 (€2.80), and the pricing is always transparent upfront.
+Grab is also a great option for reaching temples and attractions within a 30-minute ride outside the city.
+Just ask your driver to wait for you and tip them accordingly!

 Hop in a Tuk Tuk